microsoftgraph/msgraph-sample-spfx/Lab.md

         }
         ```

-1. Create a new interface that will keep track of the state of the component's state:
+1. Create a new interface that will keep track of the component's state:
     1. Create a new file **IGraphEventsListState.ts** and save it to the folder: **src\webparts\graphEventsList\components\\**.
     1. Add the following code to define a new state object that will be used by the component: